 I also really like that this beach is still laid-back and there aren’t tons of high-rise hotels and constant paragliders and speedboats.
 There is still some peace and tranquility.

-6. Eat Some local food
+10. Eat some local food

 There are two kinds of food on offer in Tulum: food meant for tourists with an English menu and high prices and the little, unassuming local eateries that are more authentic and tastier, tbh.
+The area is known for its cuisine that is bursting with spicy, sweet, and savory flavors.
+Don’t skip on salbutes, panuchos, and tamales.

 There’s also a fantastic fruteria in the town of Tulum called Huerto del Eden with fresh juices, hand-ground coffee, plus cooked to order eggs.
 All of the produce is fresh from local farms, it is locally run, and the guys working there are so nice and accommodating.
 Plus, it’s authentic and the price matches.